 Until now, 6% of the total emulsion has been scanned.
-The result of the categorization of the found vertices is summarized in Table 4.1.
+The result of the categorization of the found vertices is summarized in Table 10.
 In the table, the number of vertices categorized uniquely to " σ -stop" or "decay" is listed as "unique σ -stop" or "unique decay".
-Main part of the events categorized to both " σ -stop" and "SI" is composed of the events in which the traced track has a topology of a scattering unique before stopping.
-The number of the Ξ^- -origin σ -stop events is close to "unique σ -stop". although precise evaluation of the vertices is necessary to determine the accurate number.
+Main part of the events categorized to both " σ -stop" and "SI" is composed of the events in which the traced track has a topology of a scattering just before stopping.
+The number of the Ξ^- origin σ -stop events is close to "unique σ -stop". although precise evaluation of the vertices is necessary to determine the accurate number.
 The expected number of Ξ^- stopping events for the scanned emulsion is about 60 from a Monte Carlo simulation based on the E176 result.
-According to the result of E176[53], 67% of the Ξ^- stopping has a topology of σ -stop.
-Therefore, the expected number for the Ξ^- -origin σ -stop events is 40.
+According to the result of E176[46], 67% of the Ξ^- origin σ -stop events is 40.
 This is consistent with the number of the obtained "unique σ -stop" events.
-Figure 4.7 shows spectra of the outgoing K^+ momentum and missing momentum assuming the $p(K^-, K^+)$ reaction for the "unique σ -stop" events.
-As expected from the kinematics, the σ -stop events have rather high K+ momentum and low missing momentum.